Science and Research

 McAdie, M. 2004.
 History and current status of the Vancouver Island Marmot (Marmota vancouverensis) captive-breeding program.
 In: Proc.
 Species at Risk 2004 Pathways to Recovery Conf., T.D.
 Hooper (ed.).
 Victoria, BC.

-Books with info on VIM Biology
+Books with info on Vancouver Island Marmot Biology

 Armitage, K. B. 2014.
 Marmot Biology : Sociality, Individual Fitness, and Population Dynamics.
 Cambridge University Press (Cambridge, UK).
 405 pp.